karel-burda/timers/README.md

 // we can call "timer.stop()" right here theoretically
 ```

-For full use cases, [main.cpp](example/src/main.cpp) or implementation of unit tests at [tests/unit](tests/unit).
+For full use cases, see [main.cpp](example/src/main.cpp) or implementation of unit tests at [tests/unit](tests/unit).

 # Build Process
-Library itself is just header-only, so no need for linking.
+Library itself is just header-only, so no need for additional linking, just `pthreads` have to be linked to the final executable on POSIX systems.

 In order to build the usage example ([main.cpp](example/src/main.cpp)) run the cmake in the top-level directory like this: